mlabs-haskell/clb/docs/reports/ms6/article.md

 * `mkTestFor` spawns a new instance of CLBb on every call and every test case is run in a fresh (new) ledger state.
-* `mkPrivnetTestFor` is supposed to be run inside a helper function `withPrivnet` which spins up one and only private testnet and executes the whole test suite using it.
+* `mkPrivnetTestFor` is supposed to be run inside a helper function `withPrivnet` which spins up one and the only private testnet and executes the whole test suite using it.

 We are going to write a test that simply sends 100 ADA from